 A software MIDI synthesizer for Windows, which functions as a VSTi plugin.
 Supports both the Yamaha XG and the Roland GS extensions, which is a unique feature of the S-YXG50.
 The VSTi was a part of the Yamaha SOL2 package.
 Yamaha discontinued support of this software synthesizer in 2003.
 As it is abandonware now, a portable version of the VSTi was created (installation and registry keys are not required).
 It uses embedded (into DLL resources) official 4MB wavetable files, which is the best version of wavetable files for the S-YXG50.

 Download: yamaha_syxg50_vsti.7z (3.0MB).

 What's new in this patch

 - Installation isn't required.
-SYXG50.DLL reads files from the own directory.
+SYXG50.DLL reads files from its directory.

 - Wavetable files are decrypted and stored in the resources of the DLL file.

-- If you remove them from the resources, VSTi will find them in the own directory (SXGBIN41.TBL, SXGWAVE4.TBL).
+- If you remove them from the resources, VSTi will find them in its directory (SXGBIN41.TBL, SXGWAVE4.TBL).

 - Antidebug, S/N checking and trial mode code is removed.